November 11, 2021

 Dienstleistungen GmbH and other rental partners are to follow

-Berlin / Hamburg, 11 November 2021.
-The Hamburg-based real estate company Becken is stepping up its involvement in the corporate business and is bringing Accenture, a leading global consultant for strategy, management consulting, digitalisation, technology, outsourcing and business transformation, to the planning table for a new office building.
-The common goal of Becken and Accenture Dienstleistungen GmbH: the development of a trend-setting, innovative and sustainable new corporate location in Walldorf, a town in the south of the Rhein-Neckar district in Baden-Württemberg.
+Berlin / Hamburg, November 11, 2021.
+The Hamburg-based real estate company Becken is increasing its involvement in the corporate business and is bringing Accenture, a leading global consultant for strategy, management consulting, digitalization, technology, outsourcing and business transformation, to the planning table for a new office building.
+The common goal of Becken and Accenture Dienstleistungen GmbH: the development of a pioneering, innovative and sustainable new company location in Walldorf, a town in the south of the Rhine-Neckar district in Baden-Württemberg.
 The alliance between investor and tenant represents a pilot project for both partners.
-The planned new office building in Walldorf is intended to set new standards as a prototype in the development of climate-friendly and innovative office work environments.
+The planned new office building in Walldorf is intended to set new standards as a prototype in the development of climate-friendly and innovative office working environments.
 Further new corporate buildings are to follow.
-The cooperation was preceded by the purchase of the building plot by the project developer Becken and the conclusion of a long-term lease agreement with Accenture Dienstleistungen GmbH.
+The cooperation was preceded by the purchase of the building plot by project developer Becken and the conclusion of a long-term rental agreement with Accenture Dienstleistungen GmbH.

 Olaf Drossert, Managing Director of Becken Estate GmbH, says: "Tailor-made project developments with a focus on climate protection and sustainability will experience even greater demand in the future.
 Companies, especially those from the B2C sector, have understood that consumers and business partners are now looking very closely at who is making a contribution to climate protection."
 According to the company, both parties are investing considerable capacity and capital to develop forward-looking, sustainable technologies.